+Date

+Name of Teacher (First period if Middle or High School)

+Classroom

 ATTENTION TEACHER!

+DO NOT ADMIT ANY OF THE STUDENTS ON THE LIST

+WITHOUT A PASS FROM THE CLINIC

+TODAY'S DATE ONLY

-We are in Outbreak Status.
+Your School is in Outbreak Status.

-We need your help ensuring that students do not return to school while they can infect others.
+We need your help ensuring that students do not return

+to school while they can infect others.

-The following students are forbidden from being admitted to your class without written clearance from the clinical aide or school nurse.
+The following students are forbidden to be admitted to your class without written clearance from the clinical aide or school nurse.

-TODAY'S DATE ONLY \\\\\